yxngalex/anagram-game/README.md

 ## Functionality

-1. Player can track his score.
+1. Player can track his score,
-2. Around 10k words can be generated from a dictionary, depending on the size.
+2. Around 10k words can be generated from a dictionary, depending on the size,
-3. Every time player solves an Anagram, he's given a score
+3. Every time player solves an Anagram, he's given a score,
-4. Every time player misses an Anagram, a score has been downed by 1
+4. Every time player misses an Anagram, a score has been downed by 1.

 ## Images